-- Licentiate Assessment of Professional Competence (L-APC) for those who graduated from a fully RTPI accredited degree in 2005 or afterwards. - Associate Assessment of Professional Competence (A-APC) for Associates (who will not have a fully RTPI accredited degree) to progress from Associate to Chartered membership. - Experienced Practitioner Assessment of Professional Competence (EP-APC) for experienced planners to apply directly for Chartered membership.
+- Licentiate Assessment of Professional Competence (L-APC) for those who graduated from a fully RTPI accredited degree in 2005 or afterwards. - Associate Assessment of Professional Competence (A-APC) for Associates (who will not have a fully RTPI accredited degree) to progress from Associate to Chartered membership. - Experienced Practitioner Assessment of Professional Competence (EP-APC) for experienced planners to apply directly for Chartered membership. - Degree Apprenticeship Assessment of Professional Competence (DA-APC) for candidates who have completed the degree apprenticeship course and Professional Discussion.

-Candidates applying to become an Associate (AssocRTPI) or are also assessed by assessors, as their submissions follow the same format as the APC process and require the demonstration of competencies at a level appropriate to this partial professional qualification.
+Candidates applying to become an Associate (AssocRTPI) are also assessed by assessors, as their submissions follow the same format as the APC process and require the demonstration of competencies at a level appropriate to this partial professional qualification.